oauthstuff/draft-oauth-rar/main.md

 ## Remote Electronic Signing {#signing}

-The following example is based on the concept layed out for remote electronic signing in [@etsi] and [@csc].
+The following example is based on the concept layed out for remote electronic signing in ETSI TS 119 432 [@ETSI] and the CSC API for remote signature creation [@CSC].

 ```json
 [